ashutoshmeher-r3/corda-samples/cordapp-upgrades/README.md

 **Step6:**

-Perform explicit upgrade to to the contracts defined in `v2-contracts-explicit` module.
-It can be done by running the client using below command
+Perform explicit upgrade to the contracts defined in `v2-contracts-explicit` module.
+It can be done by running the client `ExplicitContractUpgradeClient` using below command

     ./gradlew runUpgradeClient

-The client uses the ContractUpgradeFlow to upgrade the contracts and states to a new version.
+The client uses the `ContractUpgradeFlow` to upgrade the contracts and states to a new version.
 Note that there is some issue calling the
-ContractUpgradeFlow.Initiate from java, hence we have defined a `ExplicitUpgradeFlow` in `v1-workflows` to do the same.
+`ContractUpgradeFlow.Initiate` from java, hence we have defined a `ExplicitUpgradeFlow` in `v1-workflows` to do the same.

 **Step7:**